Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ### To Play:

+First, you need to have `Python` installed, obviously.
+If this isn't already done, you can find the insaller [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
+This should also install `pip` which is required in the next step.

-You need to individually run the following commands to install dependencies before running:
+Next, you need to individually run the following commands to install dependencies (run in Command Line, not `Python`):

 > `pip install playsound`
 > `pip install pygame`